Running our company for the long term

 The Board is supported by the Severn Trent Governance Framework.

 The Governance Framework includes the Board, Severn Trent Executive Committee and their respective Committees.
 In line with the code, the board delegates certain roles and responsibilities to its various committees.
-Our Code of Conduct explains each Committee’s role and composition.
+Our Leadership Team page explains each Committee’s role and composition.

 Our Audit Committee oversees whistleblowing, bribery and data protection matters, assessing and developing the adequacy and effectiveness